 So, what exactly happens when a company gets attacked?

-- Additional malware is installed.
+- The new downloaded malware is now installed.

 - Encryption keys are provided from C&C center.

-- Your files are encrypted.
+- Your files are now encrypted in the background until the entire PC is encrypted.

-- Your system is locked.
+- Your system is now locked and unusable.

 If you’re infected…